HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 58: June 17, 2020

+**Today's Progress**: Worked on Python Code Exercises, built a small game where you choose your answers to decide your fate.
+Lesson 43.

+**Thoughts:** Getting out of practice with Python from working on Javascript for so long.
+Now that I am more comfortably immersed in Javascript I don't miss it as much anymore.
+Attended conferences on June 16th and June 17th so not as much coding as usual although I learned a few things.

+**Link(s) to work:**  [Python 3 Playground](https://github.com/HajaSChilds/python3_playground)

 # Day 57: June 16, 2020

 **Today's Progress**: Worked on a React Portfolio today, explored Routes and Slugs